abrar-uddin/abrar-uddin/README.md

 ### Hi there, I'm Abrar 👋
 #### [website] | [resume]

-## I'm an Aspiring Data Scientist
+## I'm a Data Scientist
-- I’m currently working on my Bachelor's in Computer Science and Finance
+- I’m currently working on my Master's in Analytics
+- Bachelors in CS and Finance
 - On track to learning everything 🤣
 - Big Esports fan/player